austinbray1999/ME592Final/README.md

 For questions please reach out at either ambray@iastate.edu or austinbray1999@gmail.com

+Raw data files are too large for GitHub, but can be provided as needed.

 Key files within this directory include:

 Create_Data.py is technique to collect images and keystrokes from GTA.